buggtb/website/gitpod/docs/prebuilds.md

       eval $(gp env -e)
 ```

-at which point the available environment variables will be installed into the rest of you shell script.
+at which point the available environment variables will be installed into the rest of you shell script and can be
+accessed normally.